Minorplanets76/Open-Tag-Reader/README.md

 The antenna wire is diabolically fine, so I designed up a carrier that holds the board and antenna, ensuring things don't move around, and fits to the chosen conduit.

 ### User Interface
 As is often the case, the software has suffered some feature creep!
 I have been trialing ESP32 and screen combinations from [lilygo.cc](https://www.lilygo.cc/) namely the [T-Embed](https://www.lilygo.cc/products/t-embed) and the [T-Display AMOLED Touch](https://www.lilygo.cc/products/t-display-s3-amoled).
-They have their pros and cons, so I have made two versions and am testing to see how they fair in the sheepyards.
+They have their pros and cons, so I have made two versions and am testing to see how they fare in the sheepyards.
 Everything has/is been put together through PlatformIO and VScode with the Arduino framework.
 This has been a learning experience for me.

 Basic functionality is to scan tags and add to lists, or scan and indicate if on the selected list.
 I also plan to add treatment and trait information.
 I think I will expand the interface so that a lot of this can be done through a tablet or phone via a wifi access point.